MoroccoJUG/Adopt-a-JSR/README.md

  - JSR-372 : JSF 2.3

 ## How to contribute
-The glassfish page ([https://glassfish.java.net/adoptajsr/] ) for adopt a JSR explain it will on how to get involved:
+The glassfish page ([https://glassfish.java.net/adoptajsr/] ) for adopt a JSR sum it well:

  - Share ideas and feedback, possibly by entering issues in public issue trackers (almost every JSR has one).
  - When using email, use "Adopt-a-JSR" in the subject line for greater visibility.